1936 United States presidential election: Results

 Roosevelt won in a landslide, carrying 46 of the 48 states and bringing in many additional Democratic members of Congress.
 After Lyndon B. Johnson's 61.05% share of the popular vote in 1964, Roosevelt's 60.8% is the second-largest percentage in U.S. history (since 1824, when the vast majority of or all states have had a popular vote), and his 98.49% of the electoral vote is the highest in two-party competition.

 The Republican Party saw its total in the United States House of Representatives reduced to 88 seats and in the United States Senate to 16 seats in their respective elections and only won four governorships in the 1936 elections.
 Roosevelt won the largest number of electoral votes ever recorded at that time, and has so far only been surpassed by Ronald Reagan in 1984, when seven more electoral votes were available to contest.
 Garner also won the highest percentage of the electoral vote of any vice president.

-Landon won only eight electoral votes, tying William Howard Taft's total in his unsuccessful re-election campaign in 1912.
-As of 2020, this is the equal lowest total electoral vote total for a major-party candidate; the lowest number since was Reagan's 1984 opponent, Walter Mondale, who won only thirteen electoral votes.
+Landon won only eight electoral votes, tying William Howard Taft's total in his unsuccessful re-election campaign of 1912, which as of 2024, is the lowest electoral vote total for a major-party candidate.

 Roosevelt's net vote totals in the twelve largest cities increased from 1,791,000 votes in the 1932 election to 3,479,000 votes which was the highest for any presidential candidate from 1920 to 1948.
 Philadelphia and Columbus, Ohio, which had voted for Hoover in the 1932 election, voted for Roosevelt in the 1936 election.
 Although the majority of black voters had been Republican in the 1932 election Roosevelt won two-thirds of black voters in the 1936 election.

 Norman Thomas, who had received 884,885 votes in the 1932 election saw his totals decrease to 187,910.

-Roosevelt also took 98.57% of the vote in South Carolina, the largest recorded vote percentage of any candidate in any one state with an opponent in any presidential election (this excludes Andrew Jackson in Alabama, Georgia, Mississippi and Missouri in 1832, who won 100% of the vote in these states as he was unopposed).
+The eleven states of the former Confederacy provided 4.78% of Landon's votes, with him taking 19.09% of the vote in that region.

 This was the last Democratic landslide in the West, as Democrats won every state except Kansas (Landon's home state) by more than 10%.
 West of the Great Plains States, Roosevelt only lost eight counties.
 Since 1936, only Richard Nixon in 1972 (winning all but 19 counties) and Ronald Reagan in 1980 (winning all but twenty counties) have even approached such a disproportionate ratio.
-After 1936, the West rapidly became a Republican stronghold, the only region that has been consistent in the party it supports for such a long time.